evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ### Chaotic

 This is an example of how an orderly and symmetrical system can quickly become unstable.
 When the simulation is running on the computer, small calculation and rounding errors accumulate over time and drive the system away from stability.
-The simulation is so sensitive to small changes that it even looks different when you run it with the same settings but in different browsers.
+The simulation is so sensitive to small changes that it may even looks different when you run it with the same settings but in different browsers.